-Similarly to what you did with title and meta descriptions, you should optimize the URLs of the following pages of your Shopify site:
+Similarly to what you did with title, meta tags, and meta descriptions, you should optimize the URLs of the following pages of your Shopify site:

 This one’s pretty straightforward.
-Include your keywords in the page you’re optimizing.
+Include your main keywords in the web page you’re optimizing.

-We recommend including the keyword in the h1 heading of the page and again in the body near the top of the page.
+We recommend including the keyword in the h1 tag of the page and again in the body near the top of the page.

 Check out this example by Beardbrand.